TICA STANDARD

 PERMISSIBLE OUTCROSSES:

-American Shorthair, British Breed Group, Persian Breed Group.
+American Shorthair, British Breed

 HEAD:

-Shape: Round, full-cheeked.
 Forehead round and broad.
-Ears: Medium-sized, rounded

 with pointed tip, set well apart.

-Eyes: Large and round, set well apart.
+Eyes: Large and round, set well

 Chin: Firm.

-Muzzle: Short, square, visible beyond the cheeks. curly whiskers.
+beyond the cheeks. curly whiskers.

-Profile: Rounded forehead, nose stop and firm chin.
+nose stop and firm chin.

 Neck: Short and thick.
-Curly fur prominent on neck.
+Curly

 BODY:

-Torso: Chest full, muscular, semi-cobby.
-Rectangular with a slight rise toward the
+Torso: Chest full, muscular,

-Legs: Medium length, substantail boning.
+Legs: Medium length,

 Feet: Large and round.

-Tail: Medium length, thick, tapering to rounded tip.
+Tail: Medium length, thick,

 Boning: Substantial.